 Played with in some of the other cases, where the person getting Die for Our Ship was still someone that the rest of the fandom hated or at least felt "Meh" about for other reasons.
 This was most obvious in the case of Matty in the third generation; yeah, he was the obstacle to Mini/Franky and Liv/Nick, but he was also cliche and underdeveloped in general, and the relationship he did have with Franky came across as Ships That Pass In The Night.
 To a lesser extent, this was also true with Freddie in the second generation.
 He got a ridiculous amount of hate from Cook/Effy fans, but even non-shippers found him kinda boring.

-Mary Morstan is getting this preemptively from the grouchier corners of the slash fandom, even though she's not yet a confirmed character!
-Martin Freeman's partner Amanda Abbington was cast in the third series, and so of course the immediate speculation was that she was playing Mary.
-Sadly, Abbington has gotten death threats for daring to come between John and Sherlock and (gasp!) being the impetus for John to move out of 221B, despite this happening in the original novels.
+Mary Morstan got this preemptively from the grouchier corners of the slash fandom, even before she was confirmed to be in the series!
+Even worse, her actress, Amanda Abbington (who is also Martin Freeman's real life partner) had actually gottendeath threats for daring to come between John and Sherlock and (gasp!) being the impetus for John to move out of 221B, despite this happening in the original novels.
 Which were written over a century ago.
 Why, fandom?
 Why?

 Once Upon a Timesort of avoids ship wars because of the nature of the show—most of the fairytale pairings have a "One True Love" dynamic that's well supported by the fandom.
 That being said, the revelation of Belle as Rumpelstiltskin's love interest did provoke some hate from more zealous Rumpel/Emma (aka Golden Swan) shippers.